denyskryvytskyi/denyskryvytskyi.github.io/menu/projects.md

 There are a bunch of different web pet projects developed in java and php.
 But this one, Task Manager, is the most complete and favorite one.
-It was developed using Spring Framework and this sublibs like MVC/Data/Security.
+It was developed using Spring Framework (MVC/Data/Security).
-It has classic admin panel, login/logout with credential validation and of course tasks actions like add/edit/delete.
+It has classic admin panel, login/logout with credential validation and of course tasks manager with add/edit/delete functions.

 ![Task manager main page](../assets/img/Taskmanager.png)